Skip to main content

 2. Priority Rule: tags contains "clearance" (Soft Demotion: enabled, Threshold: 0.6)

 Result: Clearance items above the 0.6 threshold are immune to demotion.
 Clearance items below the 0.6 threshold receive proportional demotion based on how far below the threshold they are.
 Only works in search context.
-Multi-value selection - Using in or notIn operators: When you select the in or notIn operator in the UI, multi-select functionality is automatically enabled, allowing you to select multiple values in a single rule.
+Multi-value selection - Using in or notIn operators: When you select the in or notIn operator in the UI, the UI automatically enables multi-select, allowing you to select multiple values in a single rule.

 1. Priority Rule: vendor in ["Nike", "Adidas", "Puma"]